leomrtns/peroba/README.md

 [phylo reports](https://github.com/COG-UK/phylo-reports)) and [https://github.com/cov-lineages](https://github.com/cov-lineages).

-**peroba** is the name of a Brazilian timber tree, but if you like acronyms it stands for Phylogenetic Epidemiology with ROBust Assignment.
+**peroba** is the name of an [endangered Brazilian timber tree](https://en.wikipedia.org/wiki/Aspidosperma_polyneuron).
+But if you like acronyms it stands for Phylogenetic Epidemiology with ROBust Assignment.

 ## Modules
 **peroba** is composed of three modules, that should be run in order: